lyoshenka/run-it/README.md

 ### Authentication

 You must use one of your auth keys to access the API.
-The key may be sent using the `Authorization` header or the `auth_token` GET parameter.
+The key may be sent using the `Authorization` HTTP header or the `auth_token` GET parameter.

 ### Format